Bekkhan Agayev

 Bekhan Vakhaevich Agayev (Бекха́н Ваха́евич Ага́ев; born 29 March 1975, Grozny, Checheno-Ingush Autonomous Soviet Socialist Republic) is a Russian political figure, deputy of the 6th and 8th State Dumas convocations.
 He is the son of the politician and entrepreneur Vakha Agaev who in 2004 founded the company Yug-nefteprodukt, that primarily focuses on the wholesale distribution of petroleum and petroleum products and previously played an important role in the export of oil from Chechnya.

 In 2000 Bekhan Agayev was awarded a Candidate of Sciences degree from the Kabardino-Balkarian State Agrarian University named after V. M. Kokov.
 In December 2011, he was elected to the State Duma of the 6th convocation, running from the United Russia.
 Since 19 September 2021 he has served as a deputy of the 8th State Duma.

+Biography

+He was born on March 29, 1975, in Grozny, Chechen-Ingush Autonomous Soviet Socialist Republic.
+He is of Chechen nationality.

+His father, Vakha Agayev, served as a deputy in the State Duma of the sixth convocation representing the Communist Party of the Russian Federation (CPRF).

+He is the father of four children.

+He is the founder of annual grants for students of the M.S.
+Gusev Udmurt State University Oil and Gas Institute.
+These grants have been awarded since at least 2012.